Roblox acquires Loom.ai for realistic avatars and delays IPO to 2021

 “From our very first meeting with David Baszucki, it was clear we share a vision where art and engineering meet to create an exciting range of personalized avatars and characters,” said Loom.ai cofounder Kiran Bhat in a statement.
 “We will continue our work on that vision to bring real-time and real-life emotions to every Roblox avatar.”

 San Francisco-based Loom.ai has founders who worked on visual effects for DreamWorks and Lucasfilm.
 Their goal was to enable users on social networks to use 3D avatars that could express emotion.
+If I were to hazard a guess, this isn’t about Roblox wanting to make its cartoon-like avatars become more realistic, as if we were seeing videos of people.
+Rather, it’s about trying to express emotion through the existing cartoon style.

 Meanwhile, Roblox was expected to stage its IPO on the New York Stock Exchange before the end of the year, after filing for an IPO in November.
 The Wall Street Journal said today that the IPO would take place in January at the earliest.